 Fatty Acid Markers

 Fatty Acid markers are next.
 If you have any in a light orange color then you’re deficient in that area.
-This could mean you’re not getting enough health fats in your diet.
+This could mean you’re not getting enough healthy fats in your diet.
 Or, that your body isn’t absorbing them correctly.
 It also may be that you’re eating too much unhealthy fat.
 Getting more Omega-3 and 9 helps all of the above.

 During the digestion process, the body breaks down fats into fatty acids, which are then absorbed into the blood.
 Fatty acids are the building blocks of the fat in our bodies and in the foods that we eat.
 They have many important functions in the body, including energy storage.
 When needed, the body can use fatty acids to fuel the cells if not enough glucose is available.